rzadevv/Palintrace/docs/checkers.md

 Omit `--output` to write deterministic JSON to standard output.
 The output path must differ from both input paths.
 The audit command does not accept a mutation manifest.

+## Unsupported claim

+`unsupported_claim` is the first semantic checker prototype.
+It requires a `TranscriptSet` and an injected `SemanticJudge`; the checker does not instantiate or configure a model itself.
+It assesses only memories whose provenance status is `declared`.
+The premise is the composed declared transcript evidence, and the hypothesis is the exact `memory.content`.
+PLAIN is the current primary development composition style.

+Assessability is deliberately narrower than non-entailment.
+If any declared source reference has a `missing_transcript`, `missing_turn`, or `invalid_span` issue, the checker abstains for that memory, even when another reference resolves.
+It also abstains when an existing declared source produces no segments, when the composed premise is whitespace-only, or when the complete premise/hypothesis pair exceeds the judge input limit.
+Evidence is never truncated, chunked, or summarized.
+Memories with `unavailable` or `known_absent` provenance are skipped because missing provenance does not establish an unsupported claim.
+Judge failures other than the typed over-limit condition fail the checker instead of becoming clean or defective results.

+For an assessed memory, the frozen three-class relation maps as follows:

+- `entailment`: emit no Finding;
+- `neutral`: emit one unsupported-claim Finding;
+- `contradiction`: emit one unsupported-claim Finding.

+There is no score threshold. `Finding.confidence` is the selected NLI class's softmax score without transformation; it is judge-specific and is not a calibrated probability that the memory is defective.
+Each unsupported memory receives one memory-level Finding.
+Evidence records the selected relation, captured judge identity and version, composition style, segment counts, SHA-256 digests, and canonical source coordinates.
+It does not copy premise, hypothesis, transcript, or backend-native text.
+The floating score is excluded from evidence identity, so score-only jitter does not change a Finding ID when the selected relation is unchanged.

+Semantic usage returned by every successful judgment is summed into `CheckerCost`; skipped memories contribute no model calls or tokens.
+Checker details report declared and assessed memories, separate skip counts for non-declared provenance, structural issues, absent evidence, and oversized input, and counts for each semantic relation.
+These deterministic counters make abstention visible.
+In particular, zero unsupported-claim findings does not mean that every memory was assessed or supported.

+The current local MiniLM revision with PLAIN composition is a development configuration, not a final research winner, and semantic defect-detection performance has not been established.
+The checker is available programmatically but is intentionally not registered with `memlint audit` yet.

 ## Redundancy / bloat

 `redundancy_bloat` implements only the structural `exact_duplicate` case.
 Two memories form a